The Promised Neverland Season 2 release date in Japan has officially been confirmed to be scheduled for January 7, 2021

 Without getting into spoilers, Chapter 96 offers a touching scene between characters and serves as a wind-down point before the action picks up again in a different part of the world.
 The chapter also foreshadows the resurgence of a specific antagonist.

-Assuming a two-cour Yakusoku no Neverland Season 2, the ending of the manga series offers enough source material for The Promised Neverland Season 3 to be a two-cour season again.
+Since Yakusoku no Neverland Season 2 is a single cour, the ending of the manga series offers enough source material for The Promised Neverland Season 3 to be a multi-cour season again.

 The Promised Neverland manga ending in 2020 with Volume 20

 While there is plenty of story in The Promised Neverland manga left to adapt to new anime episodes, the manga itself has already reached its ending.

 In February 2018 (when the manga was up to Volume 7), supervising editor for the series, Suguru Sugita told Mantan Web news that the story had reached the “turnaround point,” which is a reference to the halfway point in a race.